 A child arrangements order can be about where a child should live.
 Until 2014 this used to be called a residence order.
-In cases where parents separate and there is a dispute about where children should live, the court decides this according to the child's welfare, while the a main consideration is usually who has been the main carer for the child.
-In practice in our experience where a mother and a father have separated, there is probably an assumption (rightly or wrongly) that the mother has been the main carer, and if this has not been the case, the father has the burden to prove this.
+In cases where parents separate and there is a dispute about where children should live, the court decides this according to the child's welfare, while the main consideration is usually who has been the main carer for the child.
+In practice, in our experience where a mother and a father have separated, there is probably an assumption (rightly or wrongly) that the mother has been the main carer, and if this has not been the case, the father has the burden to prove this.

 to a month at a time without needing the permission of any other persons who have parental responsibility or the court.
 Of course this makes holiday trips abroad easier.
 Therefore a child arrangements order about where a child should live may be appropriate in a case where one parent unreasonably withholds consent to normal holiday trips abroad or tends to wait until the last minute when travel has become expensive.